elianiva/elianiva.github.io/src/post/my-spotify-tui-setup/index.md

 - **Username**

     Fill this field with your _real_ username.
-You can get one from [here](TODO).
+You can get one from [here](https://www.spotify.com/us/account/set-device-password/) and it's roughly looks like **21zu9n5i8jtipipiwxrfyglhohmq**.
 It's **NOT** your usual username that you can change, this username is given by Spotify.

 - **Password**

-    Fill this field with your spotify password.
+    Fill this field with your spotify device password which you can make by visiting [this link](https://www.spotify.com/us/account/set-device-password/).
 If you want to put this configuration on github or something like that, **DO NOT USE THIS METHOD**.
 If you use this method, don't include it on your repo.

 - **Password Cmd**

     Fill this field with a program that outputs your password through stdout. `pass` can do this.
-For more details, you can check out [their website](TODO).
+For more details, you can check out [their website](https://www.passwordstore.org/).
 I personally don't use this so I can't give you any guide.

 - **Use Keyring**

     Fill this field if you want spotifyd to look up any password on your machine.
 I don't have any experience with keyrings and such so I can't give you any guide on this.
-It's explained on [spotifyd readme](TODO) though, so you can check that.
+It's explained on [spotifyd readme](https://github.com/Spotifyd/spotifyd#configuration-file) though, so you can check that.

 - **Backend**